Garth Brooks on Hearing His First Single on the Radio: ‘You’ll Remember Forever’

-Before he became the superstar we know and love today, Garth spent several years struggling, even quitting the business, before he finally got a record deal.
-Garth shares his story of the excitement he felt hearing his first single on the radio for the first time.
+Garth Brooks is truly a living legend.
+But before he became the superstar we know and love today, Brooks spent several years struggling — even quitting the business — before he finally got a record deal.
+Below, in his own words, Brooks shares the excitement he felt upon hearing his first single on the radio for the first time.

 When it was over, I switched over to the other radio station, because there were two there at the time.
 When I switched over, it was right in the middle of the song on that one as well.
 It was pretty cool!

 It was big for me.
 I wanted everyone to hear it.
 It’s everything you think it’s going to be.
 And then it never gets old.
-When we were doing nights, when you go play bars and stuff, the radio people that were there say, ‘OK, we’re going to play it as soon as we get back to the station,’ and you tune it in on the bus just to hear it.
+When we were doing nights, when you go play bars and stuff, the radio people that were there say, “Okay, we’re going to play it as soon as we get back to the station,” and you tune it in on the bus just to hear it.